enjoy-digital/litex/doc/coding_style.md

 Line length is guided by readability, not a rigid formatter.
 Tables, register maps and `argparse` declarations can stay compact when that helps scanning;
 split lines when dense expressions hide structure or make diffs hard to review.
+It is acceptable to exceed a soft 100-character line when this preserves a clear aligned table of related arguments.

 ## Regular Python Scripts